Syllabus: Economics of Sustainability

 Books and Resources

-Please purchase these books for our course:
+Please purchase these two books for our course:

 Your professor will maintain an active web site and a wiki for presentation of lecture notes, distribution of course material, class interaction, and links to web-based content.
-Of special importance is the course schedule, which may adjust as he semester rolls along.
-The goal of the web site is to offer to students and other sustainers who might wander onto the site an explanation of economics as a toolkit for sustainability.
+The course schedule indicates assignments and the flow of the course.
+Course material can be downloaded there.The goal of the web site is to offer to students a toolkit for the Business of Sustainability.

 Grading Policy

-6. Active contribution to the class by constructive participation @ 10 points.
+7. Active contribution to the class by constructive participation @ 10 points.

 Policy on Academic Integrity and Students With Disabilities